stephenhillier/geotech-utils/README.md

 ## module: sieve.js
 Contains helper classes for storing the results of a grain size analysis (or sieve) test.

+#### Background:
+A grain size analysis is a common laboratory test used to help determine the engineering properties of soil and aggregate.
+A soil sample is mechanically sorted using a stack of sieves, and each sieve retains particles of a different size.
+The results indicate the percentage of gravels, sands, and fine particles (i.e. silt and clay) in the sample.

 #### Usage:
 ```javascript
 import { SieveStack } from 'sieve';